6 Best Fly Reels For Salmon In 2023

 The Lamson Guru S HD fly reel is a remarkable and affordable saltwater and/or spey reel that is great for salmon fishing and is a favorite of many guides and salmon anglers.

-I have used this reel for the last season and like the complete cage design and a blaze finish in type II anodize.
+I have used this reel for the last season and like the complete cage design and a blaze-finish in Type-II anodize.

 The reel has been updated with improved spool geometry for enhanced retrieve rates and increased porting for reduced weight and better line drying.
 It also integrates a counterbalance and introduces a curved cross-section arbor for structural stability.